Understanding Squatters Rights In Connecticut: A Comprehensive Guide

 Squatting is occupying a property without legal permission or rights.
 Squatting is considered a legal issue under Connecticut’s adverse possession laws.

 An individual who has lived on a property without the owner’s consent may be able to claim ownership of it.
-However, for this claim to be valid, certain requirements must be met, such as openly and continuously occupying the property for 15 years and paying all applicable taxes.
+However, certain requirements must be met for this claim to be valid, such as openly and continuously occupying the property for 15 years and paying all applicable taxes.

 The Legal Definition Of Occupancy Vs. Trespassing In Connecticut